lewynski/PUP-SIS-Evaluation-Automator/README.md

 ## Quick Start
-1. Grab the script by clicking [here](https://raw.githubusercontent.com/mikaeruu/pup-sis-survey-automation/master/filler.js)then press Ctrl+A to select everything and Ctrl+C to copy it to your clipboard.
+1. Grab the script by clicking [here](https://raw.githubusercontent.com/leitusxnm/PUP-SIS-Evaluation-Automator/refs/heads/main/eval-script.js) then press Ctrl+A to select everything and Ctrl+C to copy it to your clipboard.
-2.
+2. Log in to the PUP SIS Portal and navigate to your survey.
+3. Select a faculty member by clicking the "Evaluate Now" button next to their name.
+4. Open your browser's developer tools by pressing F12, then click on the Console tab.
+5. If prompted, type allow pasting and press Enter to enable the console.
+6. Paste the script you copied in the previous step.
+7. Find the line rating = 5 then change and replace  with your chosen score (1 to 5).
+8. Press Enter to run the script and finalize your form.

 Key Features:
 1. Universal Selection: Works by value rather than static IDs to ensure compatibility across different survey sections.